pcmillerAcme/docs/source/Standard Animation.rst

 (Optional) |br|
 7. Measure the local file size as it is streamed in from the above call and compare it to the known full file size.
 This comparison can be used to accurately provide visual progress bar(s) to the client regarding file transmission.

+(Optional) |br|
+8. If paying for ACME Content Delivery Network (CDN) subscription, use the URL supplied in the JSON response from step 1 which contains an absolute path to the hosted animation files.
+See the `CDN section <https://acme.readthedocs.io/en/latest/CDN.html>`_ of this documentation for details.

 Below are specific detailed examples of the above process.